MedCompUnipd/cluster_usage/README.md

    apptainer run --bind <host_path>:<container_path> my_container.sif [options]
    ```

-In both those cases, this binding option will create a path <container_path> inside the container filesystem, which will correspond to the <host_path> inside the host filesystem: hence, the container will be able to read/write files on <host_path> via <container_path>.
+In both those cases, this binding option will create a path `<container_path>` inside the container filesystem, which will correspond to the `<host_path>` inside the host filesystem: hence, the container will be able to read/write files on `<host_path>` via `<container_path>`.

 Example:
    ```bash
    apptainer exec --bind /data:/mnt/data my_container.sif ls /mnt/data
    ```

-In this example, the host directory /data is mounted to /mnt/data inside the container.
-The ls /mnt/data command lists the contents of the /data directory from the host, but accessed within the container.
+In this example, the host directory `/data` is mounted to `/mnt/data` inside the container.
+The ls `/mnt/data` command lists the contents of the `/data` directory from the host, but accessed within the container.
 ### BEWARE
 * The container can only access its own filesystem and not the host's, therefore it is necessary to use the `--bind` option if the executed container needs to read/write files which are on the host.
 * The [options] passed to the container's entry point (or to the script/program executed within the container environment) must be consistent with the container filesystem.
-If /data/input_file.tsv is the input file on the host, the correct synthax is for the container to use it is:
+If `/data/input_file.tsv` is the input file on the host, the correct syntax is for the container to use it is:
    ```bash
    apptainer exec --bind /data:/mnt/data my_container.sif <command> -i /mnt/data/input_file.tsv
    ```